cristianoarbex/subsetSSDData/README.md

 Data for CRSP indices has not been included as it is not publicly available.

 In the paper, the experiments were run from 2018-12-31 until 2023-12-31.
 Every rebalance uses 60-days of historical returns ending at the day of the rebalance, hence the data also includes 60 prices prior to 2018-12-31.

+With respect to a minor technical point here while there are eleven sector indices according to GICS, only one of the 49 Fama-French portfolios fits into the real estate sector.
+To prevent a sector portfolio containing a single asset we then merged, for this experiment, the financials and real estate sectors into one.
+We did this for both the equally-weighted and the CRSP sector indices.